 If you’re a computer scientist, you also have demonstrable

 meta skills like the ability to learn things quickly.
 You can also think logically and critically, reason, problem solve, analyse, generalise, decompose and abstract - often to tight deadlines.
 These computational thinking skills are future-proof and will last longer than whatever technology happens to be fashionable right now.
 Employers are often more interested in these

 meta capabilities and your potential than in any specific technical skills you may or may not have.

-Having looked at the sections you’re likely to have, we’ll take a birds eye view of your whole CV.
+Having zoomed in on the details of sections you’re likely to have, we’ll zoom back out to take a bird’s eye view of your whole CV.
 The issues in this section apply to the whole of your CV, rather than individual sections.

 Making your CV look good can take ages, but a well presented CV will stand out.
 While its worth making an effort to style carefully and consistently, you need to be be wary of the huge time sink of typography.

 Seemingly trivial typographical details can make a big difference to the overall look and feel of your document.
 The devil is in the details, for example the repeated text the quick brown fox jumps over the lazy dog in a bulleted list doesn’t use a proper indent…

 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog.
 The quick brown fox jumps over the lazy dog